Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/BuildingLinuxDevMachine.md

-Return to the <a href="https://project-herophilus.github.io/Project-Herophilus-Assets/" target="_blank">Main Page</a>
+Return to the <a href="https://github.com/Project-Herophilus" target="_blank">Main GitHub Org.
+Site</a>

 # Background
-For this specific development image I started with RHEL 8.3; however, I also ran the on RHEL 8.2.
-Keep in mind that your RHEL VM will only be good for 2-3 months as subscriptions can lapse and must be renewed through the subscription manager.
-Base RHEL install, update subscription manager and patch.
+For this specific development image I started with RHEL 8.3; however, I also ran the on RHEL 8.5.
 As for the install typically the installs are the Server with GUI where lots of development tools and libraries are selected.
 The ONLY development language required for iDaaS specifically is Java SDK.
 The other development languages are used for a variety of efforts and needs.
 We don't cover Python in this section but those